 Address: Downtown Bishop, CA

-Bishop Creek canal runs through the town and is a beautiful place to walk for some low-impact activity.
+Bishop Creek Canal runs through the town and is a beautiful place to walk for low-impact activity.
 High grass hides the dozens of birds, fish, ducks, and cows that make the area’s canals home.
 The largest bird in the channels is the Great Heron.

 See Related: Best Things to Do in Malibu, California